 Wooden 2 in 1 Balance Bike / Trike

-This is another 2 in 1 balance bike which converts from a trike to a bike.
-It’s features include:
+This is another 2 in 1 balance bike which converts from a 3 wheeltrike to a 2 wheel bike.
+It's features include:

 Which Balance Bike Should I Get For a 1 Year Old?